Author Teresa Odle 7-6-2020

 How Often To Water Butterfly Bush

 When you first plant a butterfly bush, water it at least once a week and apply the water slowly and deeply.
 This will help the plant establish deep roots.
-If the plant appears soggy when you plan to water next time, however, hold off another day.
+If the soil appears soggy when you plan to water next time, however, hold off another day.
 Butterfly bush roots do not like to sit in wet soil, especially during cooler evenings.
 The plants can handle short periods of drought once they are mature.

 After the shrub is established, water most varieties at least weekly when temperatures soar above 85 degrees.
 Again, the key is deep watering.
 A butterfly bush that has been in the landscape for a few years might need less watering on hot days but will likely flower better if it receives enough water.
 A greater problem with butterfly bushes is overwatering.
 The shrub, especially a larger variety, grows rapidly on its own.
 Overwatering can cause the roots to rot and can force too much growth into stems and leaves at the later expense of flowering.
 In winter, water monthly or let snow and rain keep the plant healthy.